 “Neither infidelity nor sexual addiction is new,” explains Weiss.
 “What has changed is that access to sexual content and sexual experiences have become immediate, anonymous, and – once online – free, so problems tend to show up more readily.
 If everyone had cocaine in their medicine cabinets, we’d see more problems with cocaine.
 Likewise, being able to access and participate in sexual experiences online, with just a few clicks of the mouse, makes it easier to act on impulses and lose control.”

 We can only hope that virtual sex ends up being a fun, entertaining, and empowering alternative to traditional in-person sex, potentially leading to greater openness and satisfaction in the bedroom, especially for long-distance couples.
 But for some, these technologies can become an obstacle to intimacy in real-life relationships.
 Addictive abuse of porn and sexual hook-ups are also a sign of underlying emotional health concerns.

 “Virtual sex becomes a problem if it interferes with an individual’s goals and/or belief systems,” says Weiss.
 “If the user loses control over their impulses or continues to use virtual sex technologies despite them causing negative life consequences, they may be struggling with love, relationship or sex addiction.”

 New virtual sex devices are constantly hitting the market, each one promising a more realistic erotic experience than the last.
 Could virtual sex someday replace the real deal?
-Will chat roulette replace dating, or monogamy become an old-fashioned and out-dated ideal?
-No one can say for sure, but we can hold out hope that whatever “advancements” are made will enrich our lives rather than taking us down a dark and lonely – albeit stimulating – path.
+Will chat roulette replace dating, or monogamy become an old-fashioned and outdated ideal?
+Not one person can say with certainty, but we can hold out hope that whatever “advancements” are made will enrich our lives rather than taking us down a dark and lonely – albeit stimulating – path.